 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where enargite typically forms.
+Look in hydrothermal veins country, the host setting where enargite typically forms.
 If you start seeing pyrite, sphalerite, galena in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.